Connect to an AWS S3 server

 Select Custom roots and, in the Roots field, specify the name of the bucket or the path to a directory in the bucket.
 You can specify multiple names or paths by separating them with a comma.

 Select All buckets in the account.
 You can then use the bucket filter to show only buckets with particular names.
+You can also select Only buckets in the selected region and then select a region if you want to show buckets only from a particular region.

 Authentication type lets you select the authentication method: